bobk48/RaspberryPiOS/README.md

 information about how a beginner can do system administration on their Raspberry Pi.

+The publication date of the hardcover book has been updated to November 22, 2023.
-We will post solutions to In-Chapter Exercises, advisories, errata, and Python3, and Bash shell script code found in Volume 1 of the series here on or about November 1, 2023.
-This is the expected release/publication date of the hardcover, paperback, and e-copy of that volume.
+At that time, we will post solutions to In-Chapter Exercises, advisories, errata, and Python3, and Bash shell script code found in Volume 1 of the series.
+This is the expected release/publication date of the hardcover edition of that volume.
 We'll also provide links to reference materials you can use to go beyond what we present in the book.